Concentrations offered by the School of Engineering are designed with four aims in mind:

 - Specialization: The Sc.B. degrees include a set of six or seven specialized courses in an engineering discipline.
 At least one of these must be a 'capstone' course in which students complete a major realistic design or research project.
 A.B. degree candidates take at least two specialized courses, and also have the option of completing a capstone course.

-The Sc.B. programs in Biomedical Engineering, Chemical Engineering, Computer Engineering, Electrical Engineering, Materials Engineering, and Mechanical Engineering are accredited by the Engineering Accreditation Commission of ABET http://www.abet.org/
+The Sc.B. programs in Biomedical Engineering, Chemical Engineering, Computer Engineering, Electrical Engineering, Environmental Engineering, Materials Engineering, and Mechanical Engineering are accredited by the Engineering Accreditation Commission of ABET http://www.abet.org/